stanleymok/Resume-Showcase/README.md

 A website where we showcase our FE coding skills and our resumes

 # Tech Stack
-Front-End: Angular JS
+- Front-End: Angular JS

-Back-End: firebase backend if needed
+- Back-End: Firebase if needed

 # Colour Palette (UI/UX)
 ![](images-docs/colour_palette.PNG)